jinghuazhao/Computational-Statistics/SYSTEMS.md

 and increasing the number of CPUs to 2-4, see [https://www.maketecheasier.com/fix-ubuntu-freezing-virtualbox/](https://www.maketecheasier.com/fix-ubuntu-freezing-virtualbox/).

 However, our experiment showed that one can enable 3D Acceleration and two CPUs for installation but it is necessary to disable 3D Acceleration and reset CPU to be one for a system with one CPU after installation.
-The system informatino can be obtained under Windows 10 with `systeminfo` command.
+The system informatino can be obtained with `systeminfo` command as described above.

 The guest additions under Fedora 28 is furnished with
 ```bash